-As per the guidelines on reporting of frauds as indicated in the RBI circular, dated July 1, 2010, fraud reports should be submitted in all cases of fraud of ₹1 lakh and above perpetrated through misrepresentation, breach of trust, manipulation of books of account, fraudulent encashment of instruments like cheques, drafts and bills of exchange, unauthorised handling of securities charged to the bank, misfeasance, embezzlement, misappropriation of funds, conversion of property, cheating, shortages, irregularities, etc. It is further recommended that this should also include frauds in the electronic channels and the variants of plastic cards used by a bank and its customers for concluding financial transactions.
+As per the guidelines on reporting of frauds as indicated in the RBI circular, dated July 1, 2010, fraud reports should be submitted in all cases of fraud of ₹1 lakh and above perpetrated through misrepresentation, breach of trust, manipulation of books of account, fraudulent encashment of instruments like cheques, drafts and bills of exchange, unauthorised handling of securities charged to the bank, misfeasance, embezzlement, misappropriation of funds, conversion of property, cheating, shortages, irregularities, etc. Banks should also report frauds in the electronic channels and the variants of plastic cards used by a bank and its customers for concluding financial transactions.